Living with Hepatitis

 - Limit saturated fat and moderate your total fat intake (like butter, cream, fatty meats and fried foods)

 - Consume only a small amount of sugar and foods containing sugar.

 Many people living with hepatitis experience fatigue.
 Fatigue can be managed with a few adjustments to your day-to-day life, which will also support you in managing your health, including:

 - Planning your day around times when fatigue usually occurs, and

 - Pacing yourself and taking regular breaks so you don’t tire quickly.

-Sleeping difficulties are common among people with hepatitis, which can affect quality of life and increase other symptoms, such as fatigue.
+Sleeping difficulties are common among people with hepatitis, which can affect the quality of life and increase other symptoms, such as fatigue.
 There are many ways to manage sleeping difficulties, such as:

-Many people worldwide have found an increase in well-being through using complementary therapies, whether they have hepatitis or not.
+Many people worldwide have found an increase in well-being by using complementary therapies, whether they have hepatitis or not.
 It is important to be informed about natural therapies if you have hepatitis, as some treatments can be very dangerous for people with liver problems (such as chronic viral hepatitis).

 Commonly used therapies include: